rdlowrey/auryn/README.md

 Constructor injection is almost always preferable to setter injection.
 However, some APIs require additional post-instantiation mutations.
 Auryn accomodates these use cases with its `Injector::prepare()` method.
-Users may register any class or instance name for post-instantiation modification.
+Users may register any class or interface name for post-instantiation modification.
 Consider:

 ```php